 . . .
 Rebooted.
-The first time I started learning Spencerian script, 8 months ago, I got swamped with client work and safely put my pages away in a folder for later study.
+The first time I learned Spencerian script, I got caught up in client work.
+I put my pages away in a folder for later study.

 Get our posts sent to your inbox!
 Click here to sign up for our bi-weekly newsletter, Tuesday Tines!